-Provided that those productions obtain the Canaries Audiovisual Work* certificate, granted by the Government of the Canary Islands through Canarias Cultura en Red, as well as the other certificates of Spanish nationality and culture, granted by the Institute of Cinematographic and Audiovisual Arts (ICAA).
+Provided that those productions obtain the Canarian Certificate of Audiovisual Production***, granted by the Government of the Canary Islands through Canarias Cultura en Red, as well as the other certificates of Spanish nationality and culture, granted by the Institute of Cinematographic and Audiovisual Arts (ICAA).

 What kind of expenses can be deducted?

 The deduction base consists on the total cost of the production including the cost of making copies and publicity and promotion expenses –which are capped at 40 per cent of the cost of production- met by the producer.
 Grants obtained to finance investments qualifying for deduction are not deductible.
 At least 50% of the deduction base should correspond to expenses made in Spanish territory.

 Who can benefit from the tax credit?

 Investors whose economic activity is settled in the Canary Islands.

 The total of aids received by the taxpayer, including deductions and subsidies, cannot exceed, in general terms, 50% of the production cost.
 However, it is increased for several cases**: